-- PS5.1.3 The Board of County Commissioners and the Orange County School Board shall endeavor to meet annually, and at least once every two years, to review and discuss any issues of concern.
-(Amended 11/17, Ord.
-2017-19) - PS5.1.4 Invite a School Board representative to serve as an ex-officio member on the Orange County Development Review Committee. - PS5.1.5 Orange County shall assign a County representative to serve as an ex-officio member on the School Board Advance Planning Committee.
-Also, pursuant to Section 163.3174(1), Florida Statutes, Orange County's Local Planning Agency shall include a representative of OCPS appointed by the School Board as a nonvoting member of the LPA to attend those meetings at which the LPA considers comprehensive plan amendments and rezonings that would, if approved, increase residential density of the property that is the subject of the application.
-(Amended 11/17, Ord.
-2017-19) - PS5.1.6 For purposes of coordinating planning efforts, Orange County shall annually initiate the compilation and provision to the school board of the data and reports identified below. - a.
-A summary and maps of projected build-out populations for all approved development in Orange County in a format reasonably suitable for assisting in development of school population projections and development of long range capital programs for schools and ancillary facilities. - b.
-A listing and maps showing all major capital improvements programmed for parks, recreation, pedestrian and bike trails, libraries, children's services and related improvements impacting schools or suitable for joint planning and design of improvements. - c.
+- c.
 A bikeway/pedestrian plan for student access for each school in the County showing all improvements needed to serve students within two miles of all existing and proposed school sites and a schedule for construction of such projects. - d.
 For each school facility in the County, a schedule for all public construction impacting the campus.
 (Added 6/08, Ord.
-08-11) - PS5.1.7 School Board comments shall be sought and considered on comprehensive plan amendments and other land use decisions as provided for in Ch.
-235.193(2), FS. - PS5.1.8 Enter into an agreement with the Orange County School Board for the School Board to annually provide to Orange County a general educational facilities report containing the following information: - a.
+08-11) - PS5.1.7 Orange County School Board comments shall be sought and considered on comprehensive plan amendments and other land use decisions as provided for in Ch.
+235.193(2), FS. - PS5.1.8 Enterenter into an agreement with the Orange County School Board for the School Board to annually provide to Orange County a general educational facilities report containing the following information: - a.
 School Board facilities and leases. - b.
-Sites owned by the School Board, sites under option, lease or reservation and sites for which preliminary negotiations have been undertaken. - c.
+Sites owned by the School Board, sites under option, lease or reservation, and sites for which preliminary negotiations have been undertaken. - c.
 The School Board's approved program for capital improvements. - d.
 A summary of all five-year joint use programs conducted on school campuses or jointly on schools and adjacent property controlled by other governmental agencies. - e.
 An identification of educational facility needs and areas in the County which the School Board has identified as potentially suitable for site acquisition to meet those needs. - f.
 A listing of school properties declared surplus and of school facilities scheduled for replacement or demolition.
 (Added 6/08, Ord.
-08-11) - PS5.1.9 Coordinate neighborhood planning and community development activities with school based faculty, school advisory committees and neighborhood groups. - PS5.1.10 Pursuant to the First Amended and Restated Interlocal Agreement for Public School Facility Planning and Implementation of Concurrency, adopted in 2011, as it may be amended from time to time ("Interlocal Agreement"), a Technical Advisory Committee comprised of representatives from the County, Municipalities, OCPS and the Regional Planning Council shall be established to discuss issues of mutual concern.
-OCPS shall be responsible for arranging meetings, providing notification and maintaining a written summary of meeting actions.
+08-11) - PS5.1.9 Coordinate neighborhood planning and community development activities with school based faculty, school advisory committees, and neighborhood groups. - PS5.1.10 Pursuant to the adopted First Amended and Restated Interlocal Agreement for Public School Facility time ("Interlocal Agreement"), a Technical Advisory Committee comprised of representatives from the Orange County, Municipalities, Orange County Public Schools (OCPS) and the East Central Florida Regional Planning Council shall be established to discuss issues of mutual concern.
+OCPS shall be responsible for arranging meetings, providing notification, and maintaining a written summary of meeting actions.
 (Added 6/08, Ord.
-08-11; Amended 11/17, Ord.
-2017-19)
+08-11, amended 11/17, Ord.
+17-19)